Old Cooktown Hospital: History

-Stanley's original plan was for a hardwood building comprising on the ground floor: 3 large wards (central, accident and female), a day room, dispensary and ophthalmic (operating?) room.
+Stanley's original plan was for a hardwood building comprising on the ground floor: 3 large wards (central, accident and female), a day room, dispensary and ophthalmic room.
 Bathrooms were located at each end of the rear verandah, and earth closets in the backyard were connected by walkways to this rear verandah.
 The middle section of this long, hipped-roofed building had an upper floor, which comprised one large, light, airy ward.
 While the original plan does not show any proposed extensions, the fact that "central" ward was located at the eastern end of the main building may suggest that Stanley intended an eastern extension.
 On the original plan there is a rear service wing, at right angles to the main building, comprising warders' quarters, store, laundry, kitchen and wash house.
 This appears to have been built as intended, but at a later period, was re-positioned parallel to the rear of the main building.

 Stanley's design for the Cooktown Hospital, like almost all hospitals erected in Queensland from the 1860s to the 1930s, was based on the principles of the pavilion plan, which emphasised the importance of good ventilation and sanitation.
 This reflected current "miasmatic theory" accepted by the medical profession: that disease was transmitted by breathing air contaminated with noxious vapours from decomposing organic matter.
 The Cooktown Hospital was sited on the crest of the ridge above the main street of Cooktown, contained large, airy wards with access to wide surrounding verandahs on the lower level, and the lighting and ventilation of the upper level ward was augmented by a clerestory.